berdakh/berdakh.github.io/_pages/cv_teaching.md

 ## Professional Summary

-Associate Professor in Electrical and Computer Engineering with 15+ years in applied machine learning, neural signal processing, and intelligent systems.
-Author of 70+ peer-reviewed publications, with ~$1.1M in competitive research funding and two patents.
-IEEE Senior Member and Associate Editor for *IEEE Access* and
-*PeerJ Computer Science*.
+Associate Professor in Robotics and Mechatronics with a background in Electrical and Computer Engineering and 10+ years of experience developing machine learning methods for neural signal processing, brain–computer interfaces, and clinical neuroengineering.
+Published 70+ peer-reviewed papers, holds two patents, and has extensive experience securing competitive research funding and leading interdisciplinary AI-neuroengineering projects.
+IEEE Senior Member and Associate Editor for *IEEE Access* and *PeerJ Computer Science*.

 ---